Global Fund: Global Fund’s Power of Partnerships event in New York City, 19 September 2022.

 It is a matter of life and death—but also a matter of smart investment.
 The evidence is clear:

-• With $18 billion, the Global Fund could save 23 million more lives, on top of the 65 million already saved.
+• the Global Fund could save 23 million more lives, on top of the 70 million already saved.

 • It could prevent 400 million new infections.